A Guide to Visitor (Tourist) Visas for Niue

 Do I Need a Passport to Visit Niue?

-Yes, you do need a passport for visiting Niue.
-You will be required to show your passport both before boarding your flight and at Passport Control on arrival in Niue.
+Yes, you do need a passport to visit Niue.
+You will be required to show your passport both before boarding your flight to Niue and on arrival.

-- Your passport must be valid for at least three months after your arrival date in Niue
+Your passport must be valid for at least three months after the date you arrive in Niue.

 Do I Need a Visa for Niue?

-Visitor visas (tourist visas) are automatically granted upon arrival into Niue if you are from one of the visa-exempt countries, as listed below:
+Visitor visas (tourist visas) are automatically granted upon arrival into Niue if you are from one of the visa-exempt countries (listed below) and meet the following entry requirements.

-Andorra, Australia, Austria, Belgium, Canada, Cyprus, Denmark, Fiji, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Japan, Kiribati, Liechtenstein, Luxembourg, Malta, Marshall Islands, Monaco, Nauru, Netherlands, New Caledonia, New Zealand, Norway, Portugal, Samoa, San Marino, Singapore, Solomon Island, Spain, Sweden, Switzerland, Tonga, Tuvalu, United Kingdom, United States of America, Vanuatu and Vatican City.
+Andorra, Australia, Austria, Belgium, Canada, Cyprus, Denmark, Fiji, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Japan, Kiribati, Liechtenstein, Luxembourg, Malta, Marshall Islands, Monaco, Nauru, Netherlands, New Caledonia, New Zealand, Norway, Portugal (having the right of permanent residence in Portugal), Samoa, San Marino, Singapore, Solomon Islands, Spain, Sweden, Switzerland, Tonga, Tuvalu, United Kingdom (having the right of permanent residence in the UK), United States of America, Vanuatu and Vatican City.

-If your passport is not of one of the visa-exempt countries stated above, then you must get an Entry Permit issued by the Chief of Immigration in Niue or through any New Zealand consulate overseas.
+If your passport is not from one of the visa-exempt countries stated above, then you must get an Entry Permit issued by the Chief of Immigration in Niue or through any New Zealand consulate overseas.
 This must be obtained before arrival.
+It is recommended to apply for an Entry Permit at least 14 days prior to arrival.

 How to Apply for an Entry Permit for Niue

-Seek guidance for the best way to obtain an Entry Permit for you by contacting the Niue Immigration Office through one of the following contact details:
+The best way to obtain an Entry Permit is by contacting the Niue Immigration Office via email:

 The following conditions apply to all Visitor Permit-holders (i.e. visitors), whether you are from a visa-exempt country or not.